winitzki/scall/tutorial/programming_dhall.md

 The isomorphism between the types of `scan` and `scanMap` is analogous to the isomorphism between `foldLeft` and `reduce` proved in Chapter 12 of "The Science of Functional Programming".
 We will not show the full proof, as the focus of this book is on code.

-### Possibly-infinite trees
+### Possibly-infinite binary trees

 Another example of a greatest fixpoint type is a data structure representing trees that may be finite or infinite.

-We will show the techniques required for implementing two versions of an infinite tree: a tree that has data in leaves and can be either finite or infinite; and a tree that has data in branches and is always infinite.
+In this section, we will implement a binary tree that stores data in leaves.
 Many other kinds of infinite trees can be implemented similarly with these techniques.

 In Scala, one would write the following code to define the type of a possibly infinite binary tree with data of type `A` in leaves: